-A couple of days ago I posted a brief excerpt from Jules Siegel’s March 1977 Playboy profile “Who is Thomas Pynchon… And Why Did He Take Off With My Wife?”
+A few years ago I posted a brief excerpt from Jules Siegel’s March 1977 Playboy profile “Who is Thomas Pynchon… And Why Did He Take Off With My Wife?”
 The excerpt came from an excerpt posted on the Pynchon-L forum, but most of the article had been removed at the (apparent) request by Siegel.
-Several folks sent me the whole article though (thanks!) and I read it.
+A few people sent me the whole article though (thanks!) and I read it.

 A competitive anxiety reverberates under the piece.
 “We were friends, maybe at some points best friends, very much alike in some important ways,” Siegel writes.
 “We were both writers,” he boldly writes.
 Siegel reminds us that “In Mortality and Mercy in Vienna, Pynchon’s first published short story, the protagonist is one Cleanth Siegel,” but protests he doesn’t see himself in that hero.